jimratliff/GenoMac-user/README.md

     - ✅ Integrate with 1Password CLI
       - I don’t know much about this, but it seems like a good idea.
       - (“Use the desktop app to sign in to 1Password in the terminal.”)
+    - Do **not** check “Generate SSH config file with bookmarked hosts”

 #### Test the SSH connection with GitHub
 ```shell